 Brain Aging: Women are Different.
 Suffice it to say that men and women are different.
 Aside from the fact that women have 2 X chromosomes and men have and X and Y, and women have high levels of estrogens and men have high levels of testosterone, these differences affect a lot of things.

-Lisa Mosconi, director of the Women’s Brain Initiative at Weill Cornell Medical Center in New York stated that women and men’s brains age differently.
+Lisa Mosconi, director of the Women’s Brain Initiative at Weill Cornell Medical Center stated that women and men’s brains age differently.

-The fact that men and women react differently to the same diseases is most likely due to sex hormone effects on the brain.
-Testosterone and estrogen play a critical role in brain health and can affect the risk of neurodegenerative diseases such as dementia.
+Men and women react differently to the same diseases is most likely due to sex hormone effects on the brain.
+Testosterone and estrogen play a critical role in brain health.
+Although, can affect the risk of neurodegenerative diseases such as dementia.

 - Two thirds of all persons with late-onset Alzheimer’s disease (AD) are women.

 - Amyloid plaque, accumulation, a hallmark of Alzheimer’s disease begins as women transition through menopause.

 - Memory centers in the brain also begin to shrink as estrogen levels decline.

 These changes occur slowly beneath the surface and it takes many years for cognitive decline to show up.